-The MBA applicant pursuing career change carries a burden spared other applicants: the need to demonstrate that you understand the new industry and/or function in practical terms.
-After all, someone may be genuinely fascinated by equities research and even have much to contribute to the field but still not fit in with that industry’s culture.
-Thus, you must go beyond expressing sincere interest and making a logical case for your career goals.
+If you are an MBA applicant pursuing a career change, then you will have an extra challenge: you will need to demonstrate that you understand the new industry and/or function in practical terms.
+After all, you may genuinely be fascinated by equity research and even have much to contribute to the field but still not fit in with that industry’s culture.
+You must go beyond expressing sincere interest, and make a logical case for your career goals.
 You must show that you understand your chosen industry or function “from the inside.”
 Failure to do so will undermine the credibility of your goals.

-• To make the change seem as natural as the sunrise, tell the “story” of your motivation and your evolving understanding of the field or function.
-For example, you are an IT consultant seeking to become an investment research analyst.
-Through interacting with people in different functions at client companies, you discovered and were intrigued by how financial factors shape not just IT decisions but overall strategy development.
+To make the change seem as natural as the sunrise, tell the “story” of your motivation and evolving understanding of the field or function.
+For example, if you are an IT consultant seeking to become an investment research analyst, then you can talk about how interacting with people in different functions at client companies helped you discover how intrigued you were by the financial factors shaping not just IT decisions but overall strategy development.
 Describe your developing awareness and interest, detailing some of the more illuminating interactions.

-• No doubt your current work has honed skills and provided knowledge that will be beneficial in your future career.
-For example, the IT consultant developed communication skills in obtaining information from the client, which will help him draw information from company management as an equities analyst.
-In addition, his quantitative skills from engineering will apply.
-Presenting concrete examples of your skills and knowledge applicable to your chosen field underscores both your preparation for the role and your understanding of its demands.
+No doubt your current work has honed skills and provided knowledge that will be beneficial in your future career.
+For example, as an IT consultant, you may have developed communication skills in obtaining information from the client, which will help you draw information from company management as an equity analyst.
+In addition, your quantitative skills from engineering will apply.
+Presenting concrete examples of your skills and knowledge applicable to your chosen field underscores both your preparation for the role and understanding of its demands.

-• Along similar lines, you can likely argue that your “different” background will enable you to make a special contribution in your new role.
+You can likely argue that your “different” background will enable you to make a greater contribution in your new role.
 The IT consultant brings a deep understanding of real-world technology deployment that will facilitate analysis of a company’s true value and potential for continued success.
 Delineate such benefits, ideally supported by a concrete example or two.

-• Finally, get the adcom “fired up” about your plans by articulating a vision for your goal.
-That means clarifying something you want to accomplish or contribute through your career, the impact you hope to have.
-For the IT consultant, it could be “integrating deep technology know-how into the evaluation of all companies.”
+This means clarifying something you want to accomplish or contribute during your career, and the impact you hope to have.
+For the IT consultant, it could be, “integrating deep technology know-how into the evaluation of all companies.”

 As a career changer, you face certain obstacles in your MBA strategy and application.
 On the other hand, you likely have an interesting story to tell about your goals.
 Use that story to make your plans seem like the most inevitable, natural thing in the world.

-However, telling that story isn’t always easy.
-Accepted’s experienced consultants can help you reflect on your experiences, select the anecdotes that best portray your singular self, and weave them into compelling essays that grab the admissions committees’ attention.
-Read about Accepted’s services to see how we can help you gain admission to the best MBA program for you and make the career change you want.
+View our MBA Admissions Services to learn how we can help you reflect on your experiences, select the anecdotes that best portray your singular self, and weave them into compelling essays that grab admissions committees’ attention, ultimately helping you gain admission to the best MBA program for you and making that career change.